Evaluate flags

 Warning

-Since the value of a flag can be falsy, you must check if a key exists to determine if a flag is active or not.
+Since the value of a flag can be falsy, you must check if a key exists to determine if a flag exists or not.
 Checking the value may lead to false negatives.

 Interpreting the response